 The project is carried out in collaboration with the Universal Rights Group and involves students in my course on UN Human Rights Bodies.
 We have convened an expert roundtable at Columbia University in 2017 and we're now developing a number of case studies.

 I have also contributed to an edited volume on the Special Procedures and am involved in a related project on UN Treaty Body Reform.

 The SDGs and Human Rights

 The Sustainable Development Goals continue the tradition of global target-setting in development.
 The human rights community has engaged to an unprecedented level in the elaboration and discussion of these goals.
-To present a critical early review, Carmel Williams and I are guest editing a special issue for the International Journal of Human Rights on the issue with a focus on the cross-cutting themes of equality and accountability and a substantive focus on the health goal.
+To present a critical early review, Carmel Williams and I have co-edited a special issue of the International Journal of Human Rights on the topic with a focus on the cross-cutting themes of equality and accountability and a substantive focus on the health goal.

 With regard to water and sanitation specifically, I have contributed an assessment of the relevant SDG targets building on previous research that addressed the MDGs and included proposals how to monitor inequalities.